Skip to content

 Camera Offset Measurements

-When initiating the connection to the Bad Elf Flex Mini, the dialog RTK Device Settings opens.
-The section Camera Offset allows the user to set the X, Y, and Z offset values properly.
-The available options depend on the combination of the Bad Elf Flex Mini RTK device, the mobile device, and the device case.
-The following options are available:
+When connecting to the Bad Elf Flex Mini, the dialog RTK Device Settings opens.
+The Camera Offset section allows the user to manually set the X, Y, and Z values.

 • Left